pints-team/pints/README.md

 ```
 dimension() --> Returns the dimension of the parameter space.

-simulate(parameters, times) --> Returns a vector of model evaluations
+simulate(parameters, times) --> Returns a vector of model evaluations at
-  at the given times, using the given parameters
+                                the given times, using the given parameters
 ```

-If your model implements these methods - or you can write a wrapper class that does - you can start using Pints for optimisation or mcmc inference methods!
+If your model implements these methods - or you can write a wrapper class that does - you can start using Pints for optimisation or MCMC.

 Examples are given in the `example_x.py` files, in the root of the project.